olle/talk-query-response/README.md

 commonly used to communicate the intent of the Query.
 It is not uncommon to use dot-notation or some syntax with brevity, like: `product.images.4123` or `scores.today.highscores`.
-This is an example of structure and parameters, an API build into the Query - this is an accepted pattern and style within the Query/Response pattern itself.
+This is an example of structure and parameters, an API built into the Query - this is an accepted pattern and style within the Query/Response pattern itself.

 The Query MUST specify an Address for responses, which SHOULD be appropriate